 Where to Eat in Calgary

 Calgary has an excellent foodie scene and there are plenty of places to have a delicious meal.
 These are a few of our favorite restaurants.

 Charcut Roasthouse was voted as one of Canada’s top 10 best new restaurants by enRoute Magazine.
 It’s a carnivore lovers delight at Charcut, a sure bet is to order the special of the day from their custom built rotisserie.
-When visiting Alberta, you must have Alberta Beef, and this is the place to try it.
+When visiting Alberta, you must have Alberta Beef, (if you are a meat eater) and this is the place to try it.

 Model Milk is and open concept kitchen overlooking the restaurant where patrons can sit at the bar and watch the staff at work.
 The menu has a very European flare and changes regularly following what is in season.